Blog

 $ man script

-This is the procedure for changing the GEOM ELI (GELI) password on encrypted disks.
+This is the procedure for changing the GEOM ELI (GELI) passphrase (password) on encrypted disks.
 This includes multiple disks in stripe or RAID with FreeBSD and ZFS-on-Root.
+Tested on FreeBSD 14.3.
+Updated 2025-10-11.

 GELI password and encryption.